Assets- Assets are any property owned that has monetary value, such as cash or bank accounts, vehicles, household furnishings, and real property.

 Intestate- When someone dies without a Will, it is referred to as dying "intestate".
 They have not declared where their "estate" (property) will go.

-Intestate succession- How the courts determine to which relatives the property is distributed to when someone dies without a will.
+Intestate succession- How the court and the legal code determine who the heirs are and how property is distributed when someone dies without a will.

 Liabilities- Liabilities are the debts a person has.
 Debts must be taken care of after your death.

-Separate Property- Separate property is property owned before marriage; property owned after a final divorce decree; or property acquired by gift or inheritance.
+Separate Property- Property owned before marriage; property owned after a final divorce decree; or property acquired by gift or inheritance.
 It must be distinguished from community property, which is any property acquired during marriage other than by gift or inheritance.

 Power of Attorney- A power of attorney allows someone to act on your behalf or in place of yourself.
 A Medical Power of Attorney is drafted to specifically address Medical issues, while a Durable Power of Attorney addresses financial and/ or property issues.